INSPIRED-GMU/py-holmes-public/README.md

 - Optional arguments:
     - `-t`/`--tatosp` is followed by a single integer.
 It sets how many spaces a tab is equivalent to, in case any project files indent using a mixture of tabs and spaces.  *However, mixing tabs and spaces is discouraged in Python.*  The default value is 4.
     - `-p`/`--passing_tests_include` is a flag.
 Without this argument, py-holmes does not run causal testing on unit tests that pass.
-    - `-c`/`--character_palette_manual` is a flag.
+    - `-c`/`--character_palette_manual` is a flag for non-dl use.
 Without this argument, py-holmes infers what characters it can insert into a fuzzed string by observing which of the following groups of characters are represented in the original string: (1) lowercase letters a-z, (2) uppercase letters A-Z, (3) digits 0-9, (4) punctuation in the set {.!?,}, (5) four-function arithmetic symbols in the set {+-/*}, (5) parentheses, (6) square brackets, (7) curly braces, and (8) angle brackets.
 We call each of these groups a *character family*.
 Including the `-c`/`--character_palette_manual` flag allows the user to give a palette of characters that py-holmes should choose from instead, given as a string of all those characters.
 Py-holmes will request this palette later during its runtime, on a string-by-string basis.
     - `-n`/`--num_test_variants` is followed by a single integer.
 It sets the number of fuzzed test variants py-holmes creates.
 The default value is 50.
     - `-v`/`--variant_testing_time_limit_seconds` is followed by a single integer.
 It sets the time limit (in seconds) for py-holmes to run fuzzed variants of the user's unit test.
 After this much time has elapsed, no more variant tests will be started.
-The default value is 60.
+The default value is 60.  **Currently the time limit is ignored if the `--dl` flag is also used.**
-    - `-u`/`--user_help_skip` is a flag.
+    - `-u`/`--user_help_skip` is a flag for non-dl use.
 If this argument is given, py-holmes will guess arbitrarily when it's unclear which argument to a class 2 assert function is an oracle, rather than asking the user at runtime.
     - `-d`/`--dev_only_test_mode` is a flag.
 If this argument is given, py-holmes will produce additional readouts to assist with testing and debugging, both in the forms of printed content and generated files.
+    - `-e`/`--execution_path_suppress` is a flag for non-dl use.
+If this argument is given, py-holmes will not show the execution paths of variant tests in its report.
+    - `-s`/`--seed` is followed by a single integer.
+This argument is for non-dl use.
+It seeds py-holmes, which makes its fuzzed tests reproducible.
+    - `--dl` is a flag.
+You should use this argument iff you are running this tool on a test of a deep neural network.

+## Running on non-dl code

-Py-holmes runs each requested test as-is and records its entire execution path.
+For non-dl code (also called *shallow* or *traditional* code), py-holmes runs each requested test as-is and records its entire execution path.
 If the test passes, py-holmes skips further action on that test unless the `-p`/`--passing_tests_include` flag was given.
 Otherwise, py-holmes runs causal testing on that test (now referred to as the *original test*).
 The remainder of this subsection describes how that causal testing is undertaken.

 Py-holmes finds all tests in the project that are both *scope-similar* and *call-similar* to the original test.
 We define scope-similarity as using a nonempty subset of the same user-written files, functions, and classes, and call-similarity as making function calls in exactly the same order (ignoring the arguments of those functions).